Iandawarrior/ian-swim-refactor/README.md

 Moved all Database code to the database.php file and encapsulated them in functions for better readability as well as added header comments to all files(9th Commit)

+Added returns to all comments in files and deleted copy of original file from public folder(10th Commit)